AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 #### Set the limits by values

 Another option is to define the particular values which exist on the scale.
-In this case you'll have to set the scale as the third parameter, unless you do it, the chart.xScale() will be counted as this scale automatically.
+In this case you have to set the scale as the third parameter, unless you do this, the default xScale is used.
 So, if we'd like to zoom the chart to the area from Part 1 to Part 4 by Y-axis, we should use the {api:anychart.charts.Cartesian.XZoom#setToValue}**.setToValue()**{api} method and write the following:

 ```
 	// set the yZoom